herbie.accessors.HerbieAccessor#

 Return the geographic center point of this dataset.

-property crs#
+property crs[source]#

 Cartopy coordinate reference system (crs) from a cfgrib Dataset.